Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

-Several neural vocoders utilize filter-banks to decompose speech waveforms and discriminators to inspect the sub-band signals \citep{MB-MelGAN, StyleMelGAN, Fre-GAN}.
-In particular, the SBD is similar to the filter-bank random window discriminators (FB-RWDs) of the StyleMelGAN \citep{StyleMelGAN} in that both obtain sub-band signals using the PQMF.
-However, there is a considerable difference between the SBD and FB-RWDs.
-Each sub-module of the SBD evaluates a different range of sub-band signals, whereas the FB-RWDs varies the number of sub-band signals for each discriminator.
+Several neural vocoders utilize filter-banks to decompose speech waveforms and utilize discriminators to inspect the sub-band signals \citep{MB-MelGAN, StyleMelGAN, Fre-GAN}.
+In particular, the SBD is similar to the filter-bank random window discriminators (FB-RWDs) of the StyleMelGAN \citep{StyleMelGAN} as both obtain sub-band signals using the PQMF.
+However, SBD and FB-RWDs are considerably different.
+Each sub-module of SBD evaluates a different range of sub-band signals, whereas the FB-RWDs vary the number of sub-band signals for each discriminator.
 In addition, the SBD has many types of blocks: blocks used to observe a lower frequency band, a whole range of frequency bands, and a relationship between frequency bands.
-Consequently, the SBD can evaluate the signals more effectively.
+Consequently, the SBD can evaluate signals more effectively than FB-RWDs.